Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

 Interestingly, the wildlife component of these markets in China is relatively small and relatively new.
 It’s only since roughly the 1980s that these markets began including wildlife, and the wildlife component makes up as little as 10% of the overall market.

-Do live wildlife markets exist outside of China?
+Do live wildlife markets and wildlife farms exist outside of China?

 Yes, they exist around the world.